QUICK SUMMARY

 2. Disable International Calling or Use Geo-Fencing

-Toll frauds are no joke.
+Toll fraud is no joke.
 Hackers exploit your system to make expensive international calls.
 This kind of scam is one of the oldest yet most damaging VoIP risks out there.
-The best way to save your VoIP phone system –
+The best way to save your VoIP phone system.

 - Disable International Calling – If you do not make international calls